wanghongzhou/docker-dev-env/logstash/README.md

 # Logstash

 Logstash is a light-weight, open-source, server-side data processing pipeline that allows you to collect data from a variety of sources, transform it on the fly, and send it to your desired destination.
 It is most often used as a data pipeline for Elasticsearch, an open-source analytics and search engine.

 ---

-## Install Logstash standalone mode using Docker Compose
+## Install Logstash Standalone Mode Using Docker Compose

 1. Before setting everything else, create a directory for Logstash home mount.
 Ensure that the directory exists and appropriate permission have been granted.

    ```shell
    $ mkdir -vp ~/docker/logstash
    $ chown -R 1001:root ~/docker/logstash